 In the last six decades, the Museum has welcomed millions of guests, engaged tens of thousands of students in its programs, organized hundreds of exhibitions, and increased the scholarship of an underrepresented segment of human creative history.
 Through its anniversary program, the Museum will seek to engage the public at its locations in Manhattan and Queens and those who participate remotely in its virtual programs and digital offerings.
 Highlights include:

-Beginning in January 2021, the Museum will present three major exhibitions that showcase opportunities for the public to explore the richness of folk and self-taught art.
+The Museum will present major exhibitions that showcase opportunities for the public to explore the richness of folk and self-taught art.

 - American Weathervanes: The Art of the Winds (June 23 – January 2, 2022)

 - The exhibition reveals the beauty, historical significance, and technical virtuosity of American vanes fashioned between the eighteenth and early twentieth centuries.
 An illustrated companion book will be published in March 2021 by Rizzoli Electra.

 - Multitudes (January 17, 2022 – September 5, 2022)

 - Looking across four centuries of folk and self-taught art, works in the exhibition will be dynamically juxtaposed to explore the idea of “multitudes” from two perspectives: first, the sense of multiplicity encapsulated by the production of the artists themselves; and second, the idea of “containing multitudes” as a metaphor for the museum’s collection as a whole.